Cluster categories for marked surfaces: punctured case: Background on cluster categories for marked surfaces

 \subsection{Quivers with potential from marked surfaces}

-Throughout the article, $\surf$ denotes a \emph{marked surface} with non-empty boundary in the sense of \cite{FST}, that is, a compact connected oriented surface $\surf$ with a finite set $\M$ of marked points on its boundary $\partial \surf$ and a finite set $\P$ of punctures in its interior $\surf\setminus\partial\surf$ such that the following conditions hold: \begin{itemize} \item each connected component of $\partial \surf$ contains at least one marked point, \item $\surf$ is not closed, i.e. $\partial \surf \neq \emptyset$, \item the rank of the surface is positive, where $g$ is the genus of $\surf$, $b$ the number of boundary components, $m$ the number of marked points and $p$ the number of punctures. \end{itemize}
+Throughout the article, $\surf$ denotes a \emph{marked surface} with non-empty boundary in the sense of \cite{FST}, that is, a compact connected oriented surface $\surf$ with a finite set $\M$ of marked points on its boundary $\partial \surf$ and a finite set $\P$ of punctures in its interior $\surf\setminus\partial\surf$ such that the following conditions hold: \begin{itemize} \item each connected component of $\partial \surf$ contains at least one marked point, \item $\surf$ is not closed, i.e. $\partial \surf \neq \emptyset$, \item the rank

+of the surface is positive, where $g$ is the genus of $\surf$, $b$ the number of boundary components, $m=|\M|$ the number of marked points and $p=|\P|$ the number of punctures. \end{itemize}